Goal Projection and Advice Disclosure

 A. Methodology and Assumptions

 - For investing goals, the expected investment portfolio returns used in the goal forecaster graph are based on the expected returns for a client’s selected portfolio strategy and their target portfolio allocation at Betterment.
 (See more about how the expected returns are derived.)
 The allocation choice corresponds to weights of the underlying funds in the applicable portfolio strategy.
 For cash goals, the expected return is based on the current variable APY on Cash Reserve, Betterment’s interest earning cash account.
-For crypto goals, Betterment does not project future returns because of the inherent volatility in crypto assets.

 - For purposes of the goal forecaster graph for investing goals, Betterment estimates the uncertainty in returns for a client’s investment portfolio at Betterment and the underlying risk-free rate.
 The “risk free rate” (which is the return a risk-free asset such as a U.S. Treasury bill will return), and an equity (or bond) “risk premium” or excess return, reflects how much Betterment expects risky assets like stocks and bonds to return in addition to this risk-free rate.
 For cash goals, Betterment assumes in its projections that the interest rate for Cash Reserve will vary over time commensurate with any changes to the underlying risk-free rate.